 And as they say, the rest is history.

+He created an incredible mass-market promotion with The New Zealand Herald newspaper, a publication which targets the wealthier demographics.
 Hence this was “a message to market match” scenario – the right incentive to the right audience.

 The newspaper agreed to publish an entire promotional wraparound on its weekend publication, promoting the chance to win one of four Vomo Island vacations.